Nagendra-UI/Portfolio/README.md

-# Portpolio
+# Portfolio
-Hello my name is Nagendra, I'm a UI Developer, this is my portpolio.
+Hello my name is Nagendra, I'm a UI Developer, this is my portfolio.
 Here are a few projects I've worked on recently.